sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-photos</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Access, organize and share your photos on GNOME
+Short desc    : Access, organize and share your photos on GNOME
 URL          : https://wiki.gnome.org/Apps/Photos
-Лицензия     : GPLv3+ and LGPLv2+
+License      : GPLv3+ and LGPLv2+
-Описание     : Access, organize and share your photos on GNOME.
+Descript     : Access, organize and share your photos on GNOME.
 A simple and elegant
              : replacement for using a file manager to deal with photos.
 Enhance, crop
              : and edit in a snap.
 Seamless cloud integration is offered through GNOME
              : Online Accounts.